3.2.28. Meter grid

 Inputs:

-Cell size in meters;
+Step.
+Grid cell size in meters;

-to get a grid with more precizely matching angles and distances, however it will look tilted in EPSG:3857.
+Grid alignment.
+Mode of clipping edges of grid.
+1) Vertical - the grid looks vertical in WGS 84 (EPSG:3857) projection, but angles and distances may be distorted.; 2) Precise - a grid with more precizely matching angles and distances, however it will look tilted in EPSG:3857.

 Output: